 I can't remember the exact location, but Adelaide is home to the original Hogs Breath Cafe in Australia.
 On the same street is an absolutely fantastic chinese dessert place.
 Again, I can't remember the name, but it's in the near vicinity.
 Ask a few randoms and you'll probably find it.

 Glenelg Beach, whilst it has average surf and is frequented by sharks, is still well worth a visit, and there's a really good icecream shop on the main road... and lovely fresh, raw oysters.
-Sublime. about 10 years ago
+Sublime. over 10 years ago